The Delivery Address is the address pointing to ImageEngine which you’ll use in your

 <img> tags to refer to images.
 Delivery Addresses may be on a shared domain (

 imgeng.in) or customized using a domain you own.

-When a Trial or Basic account is created, HTTPS is supported out of the box through a shared domain with an SSL/TLS certificate.
-This shared domain and certificate will use the ImageEngine hostname that is structured as
+When a Basic tier trial account is created, ImageEngine supports HTTPS out of the box through a its ImageEngine Address with a shared SSL/TLS certificate.
+This shared domain and certificate will use the ImageEngine Address that is structured as

 *.cdn.imgeng.in, where the wildcard (

 *) is a randomly-generated prefix specific to your account.
 For example

 By default, the Delivery Address and the ImageEngine Address are initially identical.
 However, this default Delivery Address does not end with the domain that you own.
 Therefore, you may consider customizing the Delivery Address to one from your domain.
 Additionally, you should ensure that the customized Delivery Address has HTTPS.
 You will need to upgrade to either our Standard or Pro plans for this customized Delivery Address with HTTPS option.